 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-Medical facilities throughout the Central African Republic are extremely limited.
+Medical facilities throughout the Central African Republic (CAR) are extremely limited.
 Pharmaceuticals are in short supply and hygiene standards are poor.
 Doctors and hospitals generally require up-front payment before commencing treatment.
 In the event of illness or an accident, medical evacuation to a destination with the appropriate facilities would be necessary.
 Medical evacuation could cost over a hundred thousand dollars depending on circumstances.

-Malaria occurs widely throughout the year in the Central African Republic.
+Malaria occurs widely throughout the year in the CAR.
 Other insect-borne diseases (including filariasis and African sleeping sickness) also occur.
 We encourage you to consider taking prophylaxis against malaria and to take measures to avoid insect bites, including using insect repellent at all times, wearing long, loose-fitting, light coloured clothing, and ensuring your accommodation is mosquito proof.

 Where to get help

-Australia does not have an Embassy or Consulate in the Central African Republic.
-The Australian Government’s capacity to deliver consular assistance in Central African Republic is extremely limited.
+Australia does not have an Embassy or Consulate in the Central African Republic (CAR).
+The Australian Government’s capacity to deliver consular assistance in the CAR is extremely limited.
 In an emergency you should contact 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia or the Australian Embassy in Paris:

-If you are travelling to the Central African Republic, whatever the reason and however long you'll be there, we strongly recommend that you register with the Department of Foreign Affairs and Trade.
+If you are travelling to the CAR, whatever the reason and however long you'll be there, we strongly recommend that you register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
-The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.
+The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family emergency.